daPhyre/Chloe.js/README.md

  * example1.js 		- An example (source)
  * media 			- A folder containing all the media needed for the example

-In example1.js, you can switch the comments in line 142 for line 143 and in line 193 for 194 to explore fun effects.
+In example1.js, you can switch the comments in line 147 for line 148 and in line 192 for 193 to explore fun effects.

 Questions, Suggestions, Gratifications*?
 Contact the developer at webmaster@jugaa.me